-- 1. When Union College is closed, the School of Nursing is automatically closed. - 2.
-You may determine closure for Union College by listening for the radio announcements relative to Union College.
+- 1. When Union College is closed, the School of Nursing is closed. - 2.
+You may determine closure for Union College by listening to radio announcements.
 Closing information may also be found on the Union College's website, www.ucc.edu. - 3.
 All students will be formally excused from all school commitments. - 4.
 Faculty will schedule make-up time on another day for missed clinical experiences. - 5.
 Faculty will notify affiliate agencies of School of Nursing closure.